Massive slip washes out west Auckland driveway, isolating home

 "We've got a driveway that's 450m long and 75m of it was destroyed by a landslip that happened on the neighbour's property so we can't get to our house from the public road," Rafferty said.

-Rafferty said insurers FMG had offered to pay about $60,000 as a settlement for the damage but no agreement had been reached.
+Rafferty said insurers FMG had paid $60,000 as a settlement for the damage but no agreement had been reached.

 The $60,000 would be only about 10 per cent of the total estimated cost of repairs even though he took out special natural disaster insurance, he said.